NatLibFi/melinda-record-import-transformer-linked-records-sync/README.md

 # Service for transformer record link migration

-This service collects reads data from blob to transform linked info  to importable records before sending them to import queue
+This service reads data from blob to transform linked info  to importable records before sending them to import queue

 ## License and copyright